datadvance/DjangoChannelsGraphqlWs/README.md

 ### The GraphiQL client

-The GraphiQL provided by Graphene doesn't connect to your GraphQL endpoint via WebSocket ; instead you should use a modified GraphiQL template under `graphene/graphiql.html` which will take precedence over the one of Graphene.
+The GraphiQL provided by Graphene doesn't connect to your GraphQL endpoint via WebSocket; instead you should use a modified GraphiQL template under `graphene/graphiql.html` which will take precedence over the one of Graphene.
 One such modified GraphiQL is provided in the [example](example/) directory.